-For example, assume that you purchase a Contract and allocate part of the initial purchase payment to the MVA Account Option to establish a 5-year Market Value Adjusted Fixed Guarantee Period Account.
-Assume that the 5-year Treasury Rate at that time is 4.50%.
-Next, assume that at the end of the 3rd year, you withdraw money from the Market Value Adjusted Fixed Guarantee Period Account.
-If, at that time, the 5-year Treasury Rate is 4.20%, then the Market Value Adjustment will be positive.
-Conversely, if the 5-year Treasury Rate at that time is 4.80%, then the Market Value Adjustment will be negative, which will result in a decrease in the amount payable to you.
+For example, assume that you purchase a Contract and you select an initial Guarantee Period of 5 years and the 5-year Treasury Rate for that duration is 4.50%.
+Assume that at the end of 3 years, you make a partial withdrawal.
+If, at that later time, the current 5-year Treasury Rate is 4.20%, then the Market Value Adjustment will be positive, which will result in an increase in the amount payable to you.
+Conversely, if the current 5-year Treasury Rate is 4.80%, then the Market Value Adjustment will be negative, which will result in a decrease in the amount payable to you.
 The hypothetical interest rate in this example is for illustrative purposes only and is not intended to predict future interest rates to be declared under the Contract.
 Actual interest rates declared for any given Guarantee Period may be more or less than shown above, and in recent years they generally have been lower in a generally low interest rate environment.